Side Effects of HIV Medicines

-Rash may be a symptom of other infections.
-HIV destroys the infection-fighting cells of the immune system.
-Damage to the immune system puts people with HIV at risk of infections, and rash is a symptom of many infections.
+Without treatment, HIV gradually destroys the immune system.
+Damage to the immune system puts people with HIV at risk of infections, and a rash is a symptom of many infections.

-Many medicines, including medicines used to treat HIV and other infections, can cause a rash.
+Many medicines, including some HIV medicines, can cause a rash.

-Rash due to HIV medicines is often not serious and goes away in several days to weeks without treatment.
+A rash due to an HIV medicine is often not serious and goes away in several days to weeks without treatment.
 But sometimes when an HIV medicine is causing a rash, it may be necessary to switch to another HIV medicine.

 If you are taking HIV medicines, tell your health care provider if you have a rash.
 In rare cases, a rash caused by an HIV medicine can be a sign of a serious, life-threatening condition.

 What are serious rash-related conditions?